Rashid-F-Walcott/Naughts-Crosses-miniGame/README.md

 # Naughts-Crosses-miniGame

-A Basic two player Naughts & Crosses game , created using Javascript HTML and CSS
+A Basic two player Naughts & Crosses game with scoreboard feature, created using Javascript, HTML and CSS